Why Men Don't Reach Out For Help - And What Changes It

 • The man who was told that speaking is dangerous learns it again, this time from the experience of having spoken and felt the room shift.

-The beliefs that she installed had only a grain of truth in them — enough to feel credible, not enough to hold up under genuine scrutiny.
-But genuine scrutiny requires conditions that were never available to him, and every experience he has when he reaches out makes the beliefs feel a little more like facts.
+The beliefs she installed had only a grain of truth in them - enough to feel credible, not enough to hold up under genuine scrutiny.
+Every experience he has when he reaches out makes them feel a little more like facts.

 The world is changing